mbentley/docker-omada-controller/README.md

 ### Using non-default ports

+> [!TIP]
-__tl;dr__: Always make sure the environment variables for the ports match any changes you have made in the web UI and you'll be fine.
+> tl;dr - Always make sure the environment variables for the ports match any changes you have made in the web UI and you'll be fine.

 If you want to change the ports of your Omada Controller to something besides the defaults, there is some unexpected behavior that the controller exhibits.
 There are two sets of ports: one for HTTP/HTTPS for the controller itself and another for HTTP/HTTPS for the captive portal, typically used for authentication to a guest network.
 The controller's set of ports, which are set by the `MANAGE_*_PORT` environment variables, can only be modified using the environment variables on the first time the controller is started.
 If persistent data exists, changing the controller's ports via environment variables will have no effect on the controller itself and can only be modified through the web UI.
 On the other hand, the portal ports will always be set to whatever has been set in the environment variables, which are set by the `PORTAL_*_PORT` environment variables.